derrickmstrong/derrickmstrong/README.md

 -->
 <!-- <img src="" width="900" /> -->

-Full-stack developer with a background in traditional and digital marketing.
-I enjoy just about everything front-end and have a healthy respect and desire to strengthen my skills in backend development as well.<br/><br/>
+Motivated full-stack developer with a background in traditional and digital marketing.
+I enjoy just about everything front-end and have a healthy respect and desire to strengthen my skills in backend development as well.<br/>

 ## Skills
 #### Note: I added soft skills first in this list because IMO without them...the other skills aren't as impressive